grazianoEnzoMarchesani/streetVision/README.md

    ```bash
    cd streetVision
    ```
-3. Open the `index.html` file in your browser.
+3. Open the `index.html` file in your browser using a local server.

 ## Contributing